BOV (armoured personnel carrier): Description

 The BOV has a capacity of 10, including a driver, gunner and eight infantrymen.
-The vehicle has a four-wheel drive and is powered by the Deutz type F 6L 413 F six-cylinder diesel engine developing 150 hp (110 kW) at 2650 rpm.
+The vehicle has a four-wheel drive and is powered by the Deutz type F 6L 413 F six-cylinder diesel engine developing 150 hp (110 kW) at 2,650 rpm.

 Service history

 The BOV was used for internal security and military duties.
 It was most commonly used by territorial defence units, in several variants equipped with machine guns, water cannons, smoke and tear gas dispensers for crowd control and riots.

-BOV has a long combat use on the territory of the former Yugoslavia.
+The vehicle saw widespread use on the territory of the former Yugoslavia.
 At the beginning of the first riots in Slovenia and Croatia, military police units of the Yugoslav People's Army (JNA) often used BOVs that have mainly served to protect convoys of the JNA.
-Also many airplanes were shot down over Croatia by self-propelled guns PSC BOV-3.
-Many BOV armored vehicles were lost mainly due to their weak armor protection.
-BOVs have also been massively used during the Kosovo conflict by the Armed Forces of Serbia and Montenegro and the Police of Serbia.
+Many aircraft were also shot down over Croatia by the BOV-3.
+Many BOVs were lost due to their weak armour protection.
+BOVs were also widely used during the Kosovo War by the Yugoslav Army and the Police of Serbia.
 In combination with T-55 tanks, M-80 infantry fighting vehicles and supported by infantry, the BOV-3 anti-aircraft variant was used to clear villages of the Kosovo Liberation Army.

-Nowadays, the BOVs in the Serbian Armed Forces are used by the Military Police (BOV-VP) and in army mechanized armor battalions (BOV M83).
+Nowadays, the BOVs in the Serbian Armed Forces are used by the Military Police (BOV-VP) and in army mechanized armour battalions (BOV M83).
 BOVs are also used by the special police forces of Serbia, Republika Srpska, and the Federation of Bosnia and Herzegovina.